 Burke was born in Endicott, New York, and moved to Atlanta after graduating from college.
 From 1979 to 1988, he worked as a systems consultant for NCR and Texas Instruments, where he specialized in accounting systems, voice recognition and artificial intelligence systems.
 After that, he worked as an IT consultant.

 In 1992, he joined Payment Technologies Inc. as a partner and vice president of information technology.
-After selling their initial business, in 2002, Burke and his business partners formed a successful internet venture, Financial Operations Networks LLC.
+After selling their initial business in 2002, Burke and his business partners formed a successful internet venture called Financial Operations Networks LLC.
 As chief information officer, Burke is responsible for online marketing, online development, search engine optimization and part of overall business strategy decisions.
-The remaining business channel currently processes millions of accounting transactions for major companies around the world.
+The remaining business channel processes millions of accounting transactions for major companies around the world.